Klovach/Endless-Running-Game/README.md

 ## Attributions

-The first iteration of this project includes graphics that are not my own, which I have resized and altered to suit this project's dimensions and characteristics, to serve as reference models.
+The first iteration of this project includes graphics that are not my own, which I have resized and altered to suit this project's dimensions and characteristics, to serve as temporary reference models.
 These graphics will be replaced with my own, with graphics I  have purchased, or with royalty-free/public domain assets.
 These graphics are by the following artists.

 - Player Sprite by Melissa Lam
   - Artstation: [Melissa Lam - Player Sprite](https://melissalam.artstation.com/projects/e0JnxZ)